 Velocardiofacial syndrome is the most common syndrome associated with a cleft palate.
-It is estimated that 1 in 2,000 to 5,000 children per year are born with velocardiofacial syndrome, and over 130,000 individuals in the United States have this syndrome.
+It is estimated that one in 2,000 to 5,000 children per year are born with velocardiofacial syndrome, and more than 130,000 individuals in the United States have this syndrome.

 - Immune system (helps to fight off infections)

-- Endocrine system (the series of glands that secrete important hormones for normal growth and development)
+- Endocrine system (the series of glands that release hormones for normal growth and development)

 - Neurological system (brain control centers for learning, speech and hearing, and moods)